 Highschool DxD Light Novel/Manga Compared To The Anime

 Author Ichiei Ishibumi and illustrator Miyama-Zero launched the light novel series in 2008, but it was not until 2012 that the story was adapted into an anime.
-Kadokawa released the Highschool DxD Volume 23 novel on March 20, 2018.
+Kadokawa released the Highschool DxD Volume 25 novel on March 20, 2018.
 Volume 26 has not yet been announced, but based on history it’s likely to be released in the summer or fall of 2018.
-While the light novels have not been officially translated into English, there are multiple fan projects and they are currently up to Volume 23.
+While the light novels have not been officially translated into English, there are multiple fan projects and they are currently up to Volume 24.

-The story has been adapted by mangaka Hiroji Mishima into a Highschool DxD manga since the summer of 2010 and it’s currently up to 72 chapters.
+The story has been adapted by mangaka Hiroji Mishima into a Highschool DxD manga since the summer of 2010.
 There have also been multiple manga spin-off series.
-The English translation of High School DxD Volume 10 is scheduled to release on December 19, 2017, but that manga book only covers story events which occurred in the first several episodes of the anime’s third season.
+The English translation of High School DxD Volume 10 was released on December 19, 2017, but that manga book only covers story events which occurred in the first several episodes of the anime’s third season.
 The Japanese Volume 11 came out on April 9, 2018.

 The first season of the Highschool DxD anime adapted the first two light novel volumes.
 The second season adapted Volumes 3 and 4 of the light novels and is split into two story arcs: The Excalibur of the Moonlit Schoolyard and The Vampire of the Suspended Classroom.